Proctalgia fugax: Prevention

 High-voltage pulsed galvanic stimulation (HGVS) has been shown to be of prophylactic benefit, to reduce the incidence of attacks.
 The patient is usually placed in the left lateral decubitus position and a sterile probe is inserted into the anus.
 The negative electrode is used and the stimulator is set with a pulse frequency of 80 to 120 cycles per second.
 The voltage (intensity) is started at 0, progressively raised to a threshold of patient discomfort, and then is decreased to a level that the patient finds comfortable.
 As the patient's tolerance increases, the voltage can be gradually increased to 250 to 350 Volts.
 Each treatment session usually lasts between 15 and 60 minutes.
 Several studies have reported short-term success rates that ranged from 65 to 91%.

 A low dose of oral diazepam taken at night may be of benefit for frequent or disabling attacks.

 Treatment

-For milder cases, simple reassurance and topical treatment with a calcium channel blocker such as diltiazem, or nifedipine ointment, salbutamol inhalation and topical nitroglycerine.
-For persistent cases, local anesthetic blocks, clonidine or botulinum toxin injections can be considered.
-Supportive treatments directed at aggravating factors include high-fiber diet, withdrawal of drugs which have gut effects (e.g., drugs that provoke or worsen constipation including narcotics and oral calcium channel blockers; drugs that provoke or worsen diarrhea including quinidine, theophylline, and antibiotics), warm baths, rectal massage, perineal strengthening exercises, anticholinergic agents, non-narcotic analgesics, sedatives or muscle relaxants such as diazepam.
+Little evidence is available to inform the treatment of proctalgia fugax.
+For milder cases, simple reassurance and topical treatment with a calcium channel blocker such as diltiazem, or nifedipine ointment, salbutamol inhalation, and topical nitroglycerine.
+There is a historical case report of instant relief with an amphetamine (Benzedrine) inhaler, which indirectly activates adrenergic receptors and later led to investigation of salbutamol inhalation.

+For persistent cases, local anesthetic nerve blocks, clonidine, or botulinum toxin injections can be considered.
+Supportive treatments directed at aggravating factors include high-fiber diet, withdrawal of drugs which have gastrointestinal effects (e.g., drugs that provoke or worsen constipation including opioids and oral calcium channel blockers; drugs that provoke or worsen diarrhea including quinidine, theophylline, and antibiotics), warm baths and enemas, rectal massage, perineal-strengthening exercises, anticholinergic agents, non-opioid analgesics, and sedatives or muscle relaxants such as diazepam.
 In patients who have frequent, severe, prolonged attacks, inhaled salbutamol has been shown in some studies to reduce their duration.

-Other remedies have ranged from cannabis suppositories, warm baths (if the pain lasts long enough), warm to hot enemas, and relaxation techniques.
+However, only a subset of people appear to respond to the treatment.
+Other remedies have included cannabis suppositories and relaxation techniques.